 Tyre pressure is the air in your car’s tyres, commonly expressed in PSI, bar, or kilopascals (kPa).
-This pressure is crucial for various factors, including safety, performance, and fuel efficiency.
-So, when should tyre pressure be checked?
-Let’s dive into it.
+Knowing what this pressure is and how to read it is vital to number of factors, including safety, performance, and fuel efficiency.

-Importance of Correct Tyre Pressure
+Why Correct Tyre Pressure Is Important

 How Tyre Pressure Affects Safety